 Scorpio Season: Plunging into the Dark

-As we transition into Scorpio season, spanning from October 23rd to November 21st, we enter a time ruled by both Mars and Pluto, where we are called to embrace the darker and more metamorphic aspects of existence.
+As we transition into Scorpio season, spanning from October 23rd to November 21st, we enter a time ruled by both Mars and Pluto.

-This season invites us to confront our own mortality, delve into our shadow selves, and forge deeper connections with others that ultimately reveal things even we may not have known about our inner worlds.
+This season invites us to confront our own mortality, and delve into our shadow, ultimately revealing things even we may not have known about what powerful forces are moving behind the scenes.

 The Season of Death and Rebirth